silnrsi/font-ramsina/documentation/source/faq.md

 ---
-title: EastSyriacMarcusNew - Frequently Asked Questions
+title: East Syriac Marcus New - Frequently Asked Questions
-fontversion: 1.101
+fontversion: 1.105
 ---

 Many questions can be answered by consulting the following FAQ pages.
 Here are a few sample questions answered in each FAQ: